-Manchester: the epicentre of independent creators – sharing their delicious concoctions with us lucky, lucky Mancs.
-It’s no wonder we have so many cult faves within the region with the level of talent we have, and with lockdown officially underway there’s no better time to support them.
-From the bakeries that attract mornings queues for the sweet scent of their sourdough to the tucked-away spots satisfying our sweet tooths – we’ve rounded up the very best bakeries in Manchester to try out (when you can!).
+Manchester is packed with independent creators, more than happy to share their delicious concoctions with us lucky, lucky Mancs.
+It’s no wonder we have so many cult faves within the region with the level of talent we have.
+From the bakeries that attract mornings queues for the sweet scent of their sourdough, to the tucked-away spots satisfying our sweet teeth – we’ve rounded up the very best bakeries in Manchester to try out.

 1. Pollen Bakery, Ancoats/New Islington